canonical/certification-docs/Policy_Guide.rst

 OS Bugs
 '''''''
-Bugs found in the OS will be filed by either the PE or the Certification team.
+Certification blocking bugs found in the OS may be filed by either the Partner or the PE or Certification team.

 It is up to the PE and Partner to work together to get any bugs filed against the OS resolved in a timely manner.
 Note that OS bugs could result in certification being delayed until the OS SRU process is completed and any fix